 Quoted by Tchaikovsky in a letter to Nadezhda von Meck 1878

-Pyotr Tchaikovsky was born on May 7, 1840. Шт 2015 Russia celebrated the 175-th anniversary of Tchaikovsky's birth and Angel (with classical music fans among top managers) has launched Tour to Tchaikovsky House - Museum thereto.
+Pyotr Tchaikovsky was born on May 7, 1840.
+In 2015 Russia celebrated the 175-th anniversary of Tchaikovsky's birth and Angel (with classical music fans among its management, see one of our videos with Tchaikovsky music below) has launched Tour to Tchaikovsky House - Museum thereto.

 Oh, how difficult it is to make anyone see and feel in music what we see and feel ourselves!